-The role of women in colonial resistance in Africa: A Study of Asante and Dahomey in West Africa
+Women in Colonial Resistance in West Africa: A Comparative Study of Asante and Dahomey

 Abstract